Tuesday, September 9, 2008:

 Friday, September 12, 2008:

 Once again it was heavy fog in the morning when I took Daisy for her walk.
 A pleasant surprise, we were able to see the ‘Roosevelt Elk’ (named after Teddy for his efforts in saving them) in the far end of the field.
 Just a brief history on Roosevelt Elk, which live only on the Pacific Coast in WA and OR.
 They were hunted almost to extinction in the late 1800’s due to the desire for meat and hides.
 The remaining few were in the area that is now the Redwood National and State Park.
 Through his efforts and some wealthy people, more habitat was purchased and added to the state parks and more stringent hunting regulations put in place.
 Now there are about 2,000 Roosevelt Elk, and their survival seems assured.
 The fog had lifted enough for us to move the RV to Visitor Center.
 At the Visitor Center, Susie talked to a ranger about the marble murrelet.
 The Ranger told us that they have nicknamed them ‘the flying potato’ because of the body size and flying technique.
 We moved on to the Big Tree Wayside and took a hike of 3 miles through the magnificent trees.
 The Big Tree is 287 feet tall and a diameter of 23.7 feet.
-It is impossible to take a picture of the full tree, but if you stand in the parking lot, you can see the top.
-To walk through these magnificent trees is an experience everyone should have.

 There was a story of a homesteader in the late 1880’s who wanted to cut down a very large redwood and use the base as a dance floor.
 Other people in the area stopped him.
 The redwood and sequoia trees are of the same family.
 Neither species has a taproot, but rely on a large growth of roots that are close to the ground surface and spread a great distance from the tree for stability.
 If it rains too much, softening the ground, and a large storm comes throw, both are liable to fall.
 The major difference between the redwoods and sequoias is the growth pattern.
 Redwoods grow tall, but the sequoias grow to a certain height and then the trunk diameter increases.
 So for trees of an equal height, the sequoias provide much more wood.
 But since they are mostly protected, it is a mute point.
 We left these wonderful trees and headed south after having lunch.
 We passed a dozen cars pulled off to the side of the road to take pictures of elk.
 Some of the people seemed too close, given our experiences over the last few years.
 We continued south, and as we approached the ocean the fog came back.
 We then turned east on CA299 and headed towards Redding.
 It wasn’t too long before we realized that the temperatures had risen from the mid-50’s to the lower 90’s.
 We had planned to stay in a USFS Campground, but it was too hot.
 We passed through the Coastal Range, where forest fires were very active this year.
 Most seem under control, but it sure was ugly.
 We pulled into a campground in Weaverville where there was electricity and thus air conditioning.
 The owner said that he has had almost no business this summer due to the forest fires and smoke.
 Tomorrow we head further east to Lassen Volcanic Park.